styleguidist/react-styleguidist/docs/Configuration.md

 Type: `String`

-By default Styleguidist will try to find Webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.
-Use this option to specify a custom path to your Webpack config.
+By default Styleguidist will try to find webpack config (`webpack.config.dev.js` or `webpack.config.js`) anywhere in your project and use it.
+Use this option to specify a custom path to your webpack config.

 > **Note:**: `entry`, `externals` and `output` options will be ignored, use `webpackConfig` option to change them.